Investing in equities for the long term.

 Most experts will tell you that if you are investing for the long run—for retirement, for instance, or for a specific financial goal—it’s better to let your money go along for the roller coaster ride.

-If you try to anticipate the market’s ups and downs, you run the risk of selling, and then being on the sidelines when the market rallies.
+If you try to anticipate the market’s ups and downs, you run the risk of selling before an upturn, and then being on the sidelines when the market rallies.
 Sometimes, even missing a few days can make a huge financial difference.

 Know the risk factors.